-Today we will drive through the beautiful and dramatic semi-desert around Jaipur.
-En route we will make occasional stops at local villages and from key scenic locations we will photograph the barren but stunning landscape.
-After dinner Christian Nørgaard is going to offer detailed and constructive criticism on the photos of the day, as well as giving a presentation on photo composition.
+Today, we will drive through the beautiful and dramatic semi-desert around Jaipur.
+En route we will make occasional stops at local villages, and from key scenic locations we will photograph the barren but stunning landscape.
+After dinner, Christian Nørgaard will offer detailed and constructive criticism on the photos of the day, as well as giving a presentation on photo composition.

 DAY 4: JAIPUR AND AMBER FORT

 Jaipur is the largest city in Rajasthan and was built in the eighteenth century.
 We will spend most of the day around the impressive and photogenic Amber Fort.
 This massive fort-palace complex is built in a hybrid Hindu-Muslim style and dates back to Raja Man Singh as the royal palace of the Kachwahas.
 The main sights within the fort include the Sheesh Mahal, adorned with thousands upon thousands of mirror tiles covering the walls and ceiling.
 From the town, we travel to the fort and take photos on our way.
 On our way back during the afternoon or evening, we will pay Jal Mahal, the Water Palace, a visit.
 Jal Mahal is situated beautifully in the centre of the lake Man Sagar.
 We will take photos of the palace, the reflections in the lake, as well as capture the impressive rose-coloured light.

 DAY 5: FROM MOGHULBY FATHEPUR SIKHRI TO AGRA